How to Predict Weather with Clouds? 10 Different Types of Clouds

 When observing altocumulus clouds, you should pay attention to signs of increasing instability and active growth, especially in other cumulus clouds that possibly become cumulonimbus.

-Altostratus clouds are extremely important to predict the approach of a storm.
-They are the layers of cloud that streak out from the horizon and caused by winds moving in the direction of the diffuse pattern.
+Altostratus clouds are extremely important in predicting a storm's approach.
+They are the layers of clouds that streak out from the horizon and are caused by winds moving in the direction of the diffuse pattern.

-You may see beautiful red skies created by these clods at dawn & dusk.
+You may see beautiful red skies created by these clouds at dawn & dusk.

 When observing altostratus clouds, you should look for a gradual thickening of these cloud layers.
 They may get lower slowly and block out the sun before a storm.